 AWS Certified Developer – Associate DVA-C01 Exam Learning Path

-AWS Certified Developer – Associate DVA-C01 exam is the latest AWS exam and would replace the old Developer – Associate exam.
-It basically validates
+AWS Certified Developer – Associate DVA-C01 exam was the AWS exam version available from June 2018 to February 2023 and has been replaced by the DVA-C02 exam.
+It validated:

 • Demonstrate an understanding of core AWS services, uses, and basic AWS architecture best practices.